preslavmihaylov/todocheck/README.md

 In case you are running `todocheck` from a different directory, you can specify your project's path using the `--basepath` flag and the project configuration with `--config`:
 ```
-$ todocheck --basepath path/to/your/project --config path/to/your/config/.todocheck.yaml
+$ todocheck --basepath path/to/project --config path/to/config/.todocheck.yaml
 ```

+If the `--config` option is not specified, the configuration in the basepath will be used.
+In the example above, it would look for it in `path/to/project/.todocheck.yaml`.

 # Supported Issue Trackers
 Currently, todocheck supports the following issue trackers: